Skip to content

 What’s the most common reason Commerce Cloud implementations go over budget?

 Integration complexity that wasn’t properly scoped during discovery.
-The second most common reason is scope creep during build.
-Both are preventable with a disciplined discovery phase and clear MVP definition.
+Second place: scope creep during build.
+Both are preventable with a disciplined discovery phase and a clear MVP definition.
 Our discovery workshops explicitly map every integration and classify all customisations before a single line of implementation code is written.

 SAPCommerceImplementationSAP Commerce CloudArchitecture